iYadavVaibhav/stem/docs/0-Information-Technology/python-notes.md

 - **Advanced**
   - loggers, handlers, filters, and formatters are components that can be used to have control on the functionality.
+    - loggers- these have name, like SqlAlchemy logger, `werkzeug` logger, app.logger etc. Each of these can be formatted and added to handler.
+    - handles - these are places to log to, eg, file, stream (stdout), email etc.
   - more here on [PythonDocs - Advanced Logging](https://docs.python.org/3.11/howto/logging.html#advanced-logging-tutorial)
   - Configuring Logging - configs can be in code, in file or in dictionary.